vinceramcesoliveros/Parola/README.md

 - Reinvent the architecture for enabling beacon, I should minimize the usage of SetState method.

 ### August 18 Notes
--Display the properties of the beacon to scan devices.
+- Display the properties of the beacon to scan devices.
 I will need to work out for this one.

 UUID | Major | Minor
 ------------ | -------------|-------------|
 23A01AF0-4518C0E-323FB773F5EF|0xACE6|0x51F0